-Using drones as tools to see all areas of a construction site helps get the construction operation and the client on the same page.
-Aerial photos help everyone see the overall scope of any construction job, making the job more time and cost efficient.
+Using drones as tools to see all areas of a worksite helps get the operation and the client on the same page.
+Construction site aerial photos help everyone see the overall scope of any construction job, making the job more time and cost efficient.

 The Future of Drones in the Construction Industry